mtconnect/mtcup/guides/world-of-printers-1.md

 ---

-Every manufacturer has some sort of networked interface to fulfill its duty as a printer and provide data points about its operating status and parameters.
+Every printer make has some sort of networked interface to fulfill its duty as a printer and provide data points about its operating status and parameters.

 |   |   |
 |---|---|